evt/wakeup/README.md

 # Deploy

 1. Setup Google Cloud Project and Cloud PostgreSQL.
-2. Put your gcloud serviceaccount.json file into `cmd` directory.
+2. Put your gcloud serviceaccount.json (with editor permissions for Cloud Scheduler and Cloud SQL) file into `cmd` directory.
 3. Update environment variables in `cmd/env.sh` file:

 ```